Have questions? We're here.

 Activities: Hike, Panga Ride, Snorkeling

 Visit Post Office Bay and learn about its unique history.
 In the late 18th century, English whaling vessels placed a barrel here to be used as a post office.
 Today, the box is used mainly by tourists, who may drop off and pick up unstamped letters to be carried to far destinations.
-Continue the tradition – leave a letter and take one to deliver (be sure it makes it to the correct location)
+Continue the tradition – leave a letter and take one to deliver (be sure it makes it to the correct location).

-Day 8: Disembark | Charles Darwin Station | Baltra Airport
+Day 8: Charles Darwin Station | Disembark | Baltra

 • 1 Breakfast

-Disembark in Puerto Ayora and visit the Charles Darwin Research Station to see the giant Galápagos tortoises.
+Disembark in Puerto Ayora and visit the Charles Darwin Research Station to see the giant Galapagos tortoises.

 Visit Fausto Llerena Breeding Center a great place to observe many species of tortoises and land iguanas in captivity.
 Brought back from the brink of extinction, see the famous Galápagos tortoise up close – a corral houses adult tortoises, and a nursery cares for the young until around age three when their shells have hardened.
 This area also houses the Charles Darwin Research Station, a scientific organization initiated in 1964, which works to preserve the Galápagos' ecosystem through the conservation efforts of scientists, researchers, and volunteers.
 While the offices themselves are not open to visitors, the research station provides a study location for international scientists and environmental education for the local community.